aryan-arora-01/YaleReadingGroup.github.io/README.md

 <b> Abstract: </b> We study the effects of conviction and incarceration on recidivism using quasi-random judge assignment.
 We extend the typical binary-treatment framework to a setting with multiple treatments, and outline a set of assumptions under which standard 2SLS regressions recover causal and margin-specific treatment effects.
 Under these assumptions, 2SLS regressions applied to data on felony cases in Virginia imply that conviction leads to a large and long-lasting increase in recidivism relative to dismissal, consistent with a criminogenic effect of a criminal record.
 In contrast, incarceration reduces recidivism, but only in the short run.
 The assumptions we outline could be considered restrictive in the random judge framework, ruling out some reasonable models of judge decision-making.
 Indeed, a key assumption is empirically rejected in our data.
 Nevertheless, after deriving an expression for the resulting asymptotic bias, we argue that the failure of this assumption is unlikely to overturn our qualitative conclusions.
 Finally, we propose and implement alternative identification strategies.
 Consistent with our characterization of the bias, these analyses yield estimates qualitatively similar to those based on the 2SLS estimates.
 Taken together, our results suggest that conviction is an important and potentially overlooked driver of recidivism, while incarceration mainly has shorter-term incapacitation effects.

-## Proposed Papers:

-#### <a href= "https://arxiv.org/pdf/2403.18694"> Designing Simple Mechanisms </a>
-##### Shengwu Li

-<b> Abstract: </b> Which mechanisms are simple to play?
-When is it easy for participants to see that a mechanism is incentive-compatible?
-I will start by explaining how and why economists came to ask these questions.
-Then I will discuss three recent answers, that capture different aspects of what makes a mechanism simple.

-#### <a href= "https://www.aeaweb.org/articles?id=10.1257/aer.20121637"> Trafficking Networks and the Mexican Drug War </a>
-##### Melissa Dell

-<b> Abstract: </b> Drug trade-related violence has escalated dramatically in Mexico since 2007, and recent years have also witnessed large-scale efforts to combat trafficking, spearheaded by Mexico's conservative PAN party.
-This study examines the direct and spillover effects of Mexican policy toward the drug trade.
-Regression discontinuity estimates show that drug-related violence increases substantially after close elections of PAN mayors.
-Empirical evidence suggests that the violence reflects rival traffickers' attempts to usurp territories after crackdowns have weakened incumbent criminals.
-Moreover, the study uses a network model of trafficking routes to show that PAN victories divert drug traffic, increasing violence along alternative drug routes.
-(JEL D72, D85, K42, O17, Z13)

-#### <a href= "https://www.nber.org/system/files/working_papers/w28852/w28852.pdf"> Beyond Health: Non-Health Risk and the Value of Disability Insurance </a>
-##### Manasi Deshpande & Lee Lockwood

-<b> Abstract: </b> The public debate over disability insurance has centered on concerns about individuals without severe health conditions receiving benefits.
-We go beyond health risk alone to quantify the overall insurance value of U.S. disability programs, including value from insuring non-health risk.
-We find that disability recipients, especially those with less-severe health conditions, are much more likely to have experienced a wide variety of non-health shocks than non-recipients.
-Selection into disability receipt on the basis of non-health shocks is so strong among individuals with less-severe health conditions that by many measures less-severe recipients are worse off than more-severe recipients.
-As a result, under baseline assumptions, benefits to less-severe recipients have an annual surplus value (insurance benefit less efficiency cost) over cost-equivalent tax cuts of $7,700 per recipient, about three-fourths that of benefits to more-severe recipients ($9,900).
-Insurance against non-health risk accounts for about one-half of the value of U.S. disability programs.

-#### <a href= "https://www.jstor.org/stable/2951620"> Identification and Estimation of Local Average Treatment Effects </a>
-##### Guido W. Imbens and Joshua D. Angrist

-<b> Abstract: </b> Random assignment of treatment and concurrent data collection on treatment and control groups is the norm in medical evaluation research.
-In contrast, the use of random assignment to evaluate social programs remains controversial.
-Following criticism of parametric evaluation models (e.g., Lalonde (1986)), econometric research has been geared towards establishing conditions that guarantee nonparametric identification of treatment effects in observational studies, i.e. identification without relying on functional form restrictions or distributional assumptions.
-The focus has been on identification of average treatment effects in a population of interest, or on the average effect for the subpopulation that is treated.
-The conditions required to nonparametrically identify these parameters can be restrictive, however, and the derived identification results fragile.
-In particular, results in Chamberlain (19861, Manski (1990),Heckman (1990),and Angrist and Imbens (1991) require that there be some subpopulation for whom the probability of treatment is zero, at least in the limit.
-The purpose of this paper is to show that even when there is no subpopulation available for whom the probability of treatment is zero, we can still identify an average treatment effect of interest under mild restrictions satisfied in a wide range of models and circumstances.
-We call this a local average treatment effect (LATE).
-Examples of problems where the local average treatment effect is identified include latent index models and evaluations based on natural experiments such as those studied by Angrist (1990) and Angrist and Krueger (1991).
-LATE is the average treatment effect for individuals whose treatment status is influenced by changing an exogenous regressor that satisfies an exclusion restriction.

-#### <a href= "https://economics.mit.edu/sites/default/files/publications/banerjee92herd.pdf"> A Simple Model of Herd Behavior </a>
-##### Abhijit V. Banerjee

-<b> Abstract: </b> We analyze a sequential decision model in which each decision maker looks at the decisions made by previous decision makers in taking her own decision.
-This is rational for her because these other decision makers may have some information that is important for her.
-We then show that the decision rules that are chosen by optimizing individuals will be characterized by herd behavior; i.e., people will be doing what others are doing rather than using their information.
-We then show that the resulting equilibrium is inefficient.

 #### <a href= "https://onlinelibrary.wiley.com/doi/abs/10.3982/ECTA17082"> Making a NARCO: Childhood Exposure to Illegal Labor Markets and Criminal Life Paths </a>
 ##### Maria Micaela Sviatschi